Why you’re not getting enough sleep and what to do about it

 Move your body every day

 Stay physically active.
-Moving your body every day will help your circulation on a physical and energetic level.
-Exercise is a wonderful way to release tension and boost “feel good” and calming responses in the body.
+Moving your body every day will support your circulation on both physical and energetic levels.
+Exercise is an excellent way to release tension and boost “feel-good” and calming responses in the body.

 Before bed